Gunter-Q12/hyper-speed-grader/README.md

 export CANVAS_API_URL=https://canvas.instructure.com
 ```
 3. Edit configs
-	1. Provide task and how answer should be graded in file [./configs/task](./configs/task).
-Check current contents for an example.
+	1. Provide task and how answer should be graded in file [./configs/task.txt](./configs/task.txt).
+Check current contents for an example
 	2. (Optional) If you want to grade only some subset of users, edit [./configs/students.csv](./configs/students.csv).
-You can copy student names from Canvas site or run `python3 ./users.py`.
+You can copy student names from Canvas site or run `python3 ./users.py`
-	3. (Optional) To tweak prompt edit [./configs/prompt.txt](prompt.txt)
+	3. (Optional) To tweak prompt edit [./configs/prompt.txt](./configs/prompt.txt)
 4. Source `.env` file and run HyperSpeedGrader:
 ```sh
 source .env